devbygeorge/gamisonia-v1/README.md

 ### Introduction

 This is a clean and modern portfolio website developed for an interior designer.
-It was built using modern technologies and best practices to provide a responsive, user-friendly experience for visitors.
+It was built using modern technologies and best practices to provide visitors with a responsive, user-friendly experience.

 ### Technologies